 Objective 1 Actions Operate efficient systems Review systems for licensing Airlines, Groundhandlers, Tour Operators and Travel Agents to ensure best practice.
 Benchmark ourselves against others to ensure best practice in enforcing and promoting passenger rights and airline compliance.
 Objective 2 Actions Consult effectively Implement a communications plan to update stakeholders.
 Continue to engage with regulators and industry both nationally and internationally to improve regulatory practices.
-Actively participate in the Thessaloniki Forum of European Airport Charges Regulators.
+Actively participate in the Thessaloniki Forum of European Airport Charges Regulators and the evaluation of the Airport Charges Directive.
+Co-ordinate with other relevant agencies in relation to the regulation of Dublin Airport.
 Develop regulatory policy in preparation for our 2019 Dublin Airport determination drawing from experience of other regulatory bodies.
-Keep up-to-date and provide information to stakeholders in a timely manner.
+Keep up-to-date and provide information to stakeholders (including the impact of Brexit on aviation) in a timely manner.
 Publish a strategic plan.
 Review and improve websites.
 Objective 3 Actions Maintain a skilled and motivated staff Align resource education and development plans with this strategic plan.
 Put in place a training plan based on an analysis of the skill and competency requirements of CAR.
 Continue to use our Performance Management Development System to ensure best business practice.
-Develop and implement a knowledgemanagement system.
+Develop and implement a knowledge-management system.

-Appendix 1 Organisation Structure
+Organisation Structure